 It can make it more affordable

 Since the terms of your loan are entirely new, they can make this loan more affordable.
 That can be achieved not only through an interest rate reduction but also by setting smaller instalments.
-A too-high instalment can put significant stress on your purse, but also your life, in general.
+A too-high instalments can put significant stress on your purse, but also your life, in general.
 This way, you can pay less every month and make repaying the loan more affordable for you and your current circumstances.
 Don't be afraid to take advantage of this clean slate you benefit from with the new loan. « Show Less

 What are The Cons?

 Moreover, since we've looked at benefits, it's only fair also to take a look at some drawbacks.
 What are the risks you take when you commit to a debt consolidation loan?
 What are the negatives of this arrangement?
 Do you have anything to lose?
 Consider these aspects before making a final decision.
-Show More »
+Read More »

 Your interest rate may increase